Skip to content

 But Madison is more than hunting season.
 Lac qui Parle State Park offers year-round beauty — hiking trails through prairie wildflowers in summer, blazing foliage in autumn, and snow-dusted silence in winter.
 The Minnesota River winds through the valley below, offering fishing, kayaking, and quiet contemplation.

 Main Street anchors the town with genuine small-town character.
-Local restaurants serve honest food — hand-cut steaks at the supper club, fresh pastries at the coffee shop, cold beer at the corner bar.
-There are no chains, no pretense, just a community that takes pride in welcoming visitors and sharing what makes this corner of Minnesota special.
+Locally owned restaurants serve honest food, from prime rib at the supper club to home-cooked breakfasts at the cafe and cold beer at the local bar.
+It’s a community that takes pride in welcoming visitors and sharing what makes this corner of Minnesota special.

 Things to Do